Osborne Road Controlled Parking Zone Statutory Consultation

 Can you detail the measures that will be taken to ensure permits are only issued to genuine residents and not business or building owners from Green Lanes?
 By including the flats on Green Lanes you are running the risk of this and I'd like to be reassured that stringent checks will be in place.

-* asked over 4 years ago
+* asked almost 5 years ago

 Before a residents parking permit can be issued the applicant must supply proof of where they live